GMLC-TDC/HELICS/docs/user-guide/value_federates.md

 Though all four message types are supported, the remainder of this guide will focus on publications and subscriptions as they are conceptually easily understood and can be comprehensively configured through the individual federate configuration files.

-(xxxxxxx Add at least one example of how directed outputs and inputs are configured.)

 ##Federate Configuration Options via JSON ##
 For any simulator that you didn't write for yourself, the most common way of configuring that simulator for use in a HELICS co-simulation will be through the use of an external JSON configuration file.
 This file is read when a federate is being created and initialized and it will provide all the necessary information to incorporate that federate into the co-simulation.